lzero1115/Self-contained-Nvdiffrast-Differentiable-Renderer/README.md

 ## Installation and Usage

 1. Git clone this repository and install all the packages listed in the requirements.txt.
-2. Run in the terminal:
+2. Run below in the terminal:
-	'''sh
 	python render.py
+and you will see:
 <img src="imgs/test.png" alt="armadillo" width="600"/>

 ## Project Structure
-1. geometry_utils.py: Geometry processing toolbox, which contains various operations on tensorized mesh data for some operations on shapes under differentiable rendering (e.g. laplace-beltrami operator)
+1. **geometry_utils.py**: Geometry processing toolbox, which contains various operations on tensorized mesh data for some operations on shapes under differentiable rendering (e.g. laplace-beltrami operator)
-2. render_utils.py: Camera system for the renderer, which is consistent to the OpenGL default camera.
+2. **render_utils.py**: Camera system for the renderer, which is consistent to the OpenGL default camera.
-3. render.py: Self-written Differentiable rendering system based Nvdiffrast, currently includes global lighting system and direct and normal rendering of meshes.
+3. **render.py**: Self-written Differentiable rendering system based Nvdiffrast, currently includes global lighting system and direct and normal rendering of meshes.

 ## Overview of Nvdiffrast